Want More Turkeys? Turkey Habitat Improvement Tips

-Years ago when I started guiding in West Central Illinois I decided that the status quo of the properties that I hunted was not good enough for my hunts.
-I wanted to not only keep more turkeys on the grounds that I guided, but I also wanted more places to set up on these birds with clients.
+Years ago, when I started guiding for Eastern turkeys in West Central Illinois, I decided that the status quo of the properties that I hunted was not good enough for my turkey hunts.
+I wanted to not only keep more turkeys on the properties that I guided, but I also wanted more places to set up on these birds with clients.
 I learned that not all hunters were able to “run n gun” like I often wanted to do.
-Do to physical limitations or experience level I discovered that just winging it every morning reduced my ability to provide a quality hunt.
+Due to physical limitations or experience level, I discovered that just winging it every morning reduced my ability to provide a quality hunt.
 Having a predetermined strategy for my hunters not only increased their success rate but also their enjoyment.

 I continued to maintain these areas for years and they continued to produce results for our guides and clients.
-I also expanded this idea to other peoples farms including my own personal lease with nearly identical results.
-Proof positive that if you give some of your time to the habitat on your property that it will give back.
-So if you want to attract more turkeys to your property and provide yourself with some better quality hunting please take a look at your habitat and see if it could use some improvement.
+I also expanded this idea to other people’s farms including my own personal lease with nearly identical results.
+Proof positive that if you give some of your time to the habitat on your turkey hunting property that it will give back.
+So, if you want to attract more turkeys to your property and provide yourself with some better-quality hunting, please take a look at your habitat and see if it could use some improvement.
 The turkeys and your freezer will thank you.
 Best of luck this spring.

 Corey J. Wilkinson